PostHog/posthog.com/contents/docs/apps/rudderstack-import.md

 ### What does the Ruddestack Importer do?

-The Ruddestack Importer app enables you to send events to PostHog, via Rudderstack.
+The Ruddestack Importer app enables you to send events to PostHog, via RudderStack.

 RudderStack is an open-source, customer data platform for developers.
 It allows you to collect and deliver customer event data to a variety of destinations across your growth, product, and marketing stack.

 ### What are the requirements for this app?

-Using the Rudderstack Import requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.
+Using the RudderStack Import requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

 Not running 1.30.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!

-You'll also need access to a Rudderstack workspace.
+You'll also need access to a RudderStack workspace.

-### How do I get started with the Rudderstack Importer?
+### How do I get started with the RudderStack Importer?

-Before integrating with Rudderstack, we recommend you read our [CDP integration guide](/docs/integrate/cdp) to understand the different options for integrating your CDP with PostHog.
+Before integrating with RudderStack, we recommend you read our [CDP integration guide](/docs/integrate/cdp) to understand the different options for integrating your CDP with PostHog.

-When you are ready to integrate, read the PostHog [integration guide with Rudderstack](/docs/integrate/third-party/rudderstack).
+When you are ready to integrate, read the PostHog [integration guide with RudderStack](/docs/integrate/third-party/rudderstack).

 ### Who maintains this app?

-This app is maintained by Rudderstack.
+This app is maintained by RudderStack.

 ### What if I have feedback on this app?